Debt Management Plan

-Unlike an IVA or Trust Deed, none of the debt will be written off and you will be expected to pay them in full.
+Unlike an IVA or Trust Deed, with a Debt Management Plan, none of the debt will be written off and you will be expected to pay them in full.
 Once agreed, all you need to do is keep up with the payments until the arrears are cleared.

-Whilst a DMP is a relatively quick and immediate solution to debt problems, it will negatively affect your credit rating.
+Whilst a Debt Management Plan is a relatively quick and immediate solution to debt problems, DMPs will negatively affect your credit rating.

-Depending on your circumstances and who your creditors are, a DMP can vary, but they should roughly follow these steps:
+Depending on your circumstances and who your creditors are, a Debt Management Plan can vary, but they should roughly follow these steps: